yukihayashi0853/MarkDownTest/doc_ExM_Studio_Installation_Manual_v0.1.md

 # **Introduction**

 This ExM Studio Installation Manual provides instructions on how to install and configure ExM Studio software on a server.
-Information about ExM Studio, including ExM Studio User&#39;s Manual, is on-line at
+Information about ExM Studio, including ExM Studio User's Manual, is on-line at

 [http://exm.studio](http://exm.studio)